libp2p/docs/content/contributing/_index.md

 that need answering.
 If you’ve contributed something with code or documentation, chances are that you can probably help a lot of people with their questions.

-We do most support via the forum we have at: https://discuss.ipfs.io/, with libp2p-specific topic tagged with the [libp2p tag](https://discuss.ipfs.io/tags/libp2p).
+We do most support via the [IPFS discussion forums](https://discuss.ipfs.io), with libp2p-specific topic tagged with the [libp2p tag](https://discuss.ipfs.io/tags/libp2p).

 ### Testing